 THE PEOPLE THAT HELP YOU GET THROUGH.

 When someone dies, things tend to become a disorienting haze.
 And you'll need help to get through.
-The best people to turn to during times like these are your funeral director and your clergyperson.
+The best people to turn to during times like these are your funeral director and your clergy person.
 Chances are you already know clergy people of some kind.
 They will not only help you with some of the funeral details but offer spiritual guidance of a kind that no one else can offer.
 There is some chance you don’t know a funeral director.
 If you don’t, get to know one.
 Call and make an appointment.
-They are the people who will help you most during these times.
+They are the people who will help you the most during these times.
 Whatever you do, make sure you get help.
 Make sure you let your family and friends give you emotional support.
 Some people make the mistake of pushing away those closest to them.
 Don’t try to do this alone.

-WHAT YOUR FUNERAL DIRECTOR CAN DO FOR YOU?
+WHAT CAN YOUR FUNERAL DIRECTOR DO FOR YOU?

 You are not alone in this.
 Your family and friends are there to comfort you.
 But some of the best comforts you can get during this whole process is information.
 Most information about funerals comes from your funeral director.
 A call to the funeral director is one of the first calls you should make.
 They will arrange transportation of the deceased to the funeral home.
 Shortly thereafter, they will set a meeting with you, and together, you'll make some decisions.
 Here's what to expect: